Bpaing/CECS326-Assignments/Project 2/README.txt

 If Java is correctly set up on your computer, run these commands:

     javac -d .
-DiningPhilosophers.java
+DiningPhilosophers.java DiningServer.java DiningServerImpl.java Philosopher.java
-    javac -d .
-DiningServer.java
-    javac -d .
-DiningServerImpl.java
-    javac -d .
-Philosopher.java

-This will compile the class files and place them into their respective package folders.
+This will compile the class files for each java file.

 To run: